MicrosoftDocs/win32/desktop-src/HyperV_v2/importsnapshotdefinitions-msvm-virtualsystemmanagementservice.md

 ---
-Description: 'Searches the specified folder for any snapshot definition files associated with the specified planned computer system, and creates a new snapshot on the planned computer system for every associated definition file in this location.' ms.assetid: 'd240c24b-f788-4ea9-b3bd-af1f75f4f460'
+Description: Searches the specified folder for any snapshot definition files associated with the specified planned computer system, and creates a new snapshot on the planned computer system for every associated definition file in this location. ms.assetid: d240c24b-f788-4ea9-b3bd-af1f75f4f460
-title: 'ImportSnapshotDefinitions method of the Msvm\_VirtualSystemManagementService class'
+title: ImportSnapshotDefinitions method of the Msvm\_VirtualSystemManagementService class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ImportSnapshotDefinitions method of the Msvm\_VirtualSystemManagementService class